Emmanuelkimutai/alx-higher_level_programming/0x00-python-hello_world/README.md

-A Pyhton script that prints the Zen of Python by TimPeters A C function thta checks is a singly linked list has a cycle in it A python script that prints a sentense using write from the sys module
+A Pyhton script that prints the Zen of Python by TimPeters A C function thta checks is a singly linked list has a cycle in it A python script that prints a sentense using write from the sys module A Python script that compiles a pythone script file